noir-lang/noir/docs/docs/dev_docs/dapps/tutorials/project_setup.md

 We'll use [`yarn`](https://yarnpkg.com/) for managing our project and dependencies, though you can also use `npm` or your Javascript package manager of choice.

-1. Ensure node version is 18 or more by running.
+1. Ensure node version is 18 or higher by running.

 ```sh
 node -v